 Last updated on September 10th, 2021 at 08:13 pm

-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

 Factual Reporting: HIGH

 CPAC provides coverage of public and government affairs through streaming proceedings of the House of Commons of Canada, centered around politics just like the USA’s C-SPAN and BBC Parliament of the UK.
-According to Canadian Business Journal, Colette Watson, President and General Manager of CPAC says “Our objective is to provide Canadians with the full, unfiltered story and let them make up their minds.”
+According to Canadian Business Journal, Colette Watson, President and General Manager of CPAC, says, “Our objective is to provide Canadians with the full, unfiltered story and let them make up their minds.”
 Further, she added that CPAC realizes this by allowing “Canadians to provide their own context, and our owners believe this is a wonderful and necessary public service to keep democracy alive.”

-In reviewing news content on the website there was minimal bias present and all articles were sourced to the Canadian Press.
+In reviewing news content on the website, there was minimal bias present, and all articles were sourced to the Canadian Press.

 Failed Fact Checks

 - None to date